 His influence extended into many areas.
 He was a key adviser to Kerry Packer during World Series Cricket.
-A groundbreaking venture that was highly controversial at the time but for which all well-remunerated modern cricketers should be thankful.
-Taking together his contributions on and off the field, he must rank as one of the most significant cricketing figures of all time.
-Richie Benaud captain for Australia in 28 Test Matches with 12 wins, 4 losses, 1 tie, and 11 draws.
+A groundbreaking venture that was highly controversial at the time, but for which all well-remunerated modern cricketers should be thankful.
+Taking together his contributions to and off the field, he must rank as one of the most significant cricketing figures of all time.
+Richie Benaud was captain for Australia in 28 Test Matches with 12 wins, 4 losses, 1 tie, and 11 draws.

-At the age of 84, he diagnosed with skin cancer in 2014.
-He fought with cancer with a brave heart but eventually, he died in his sleep on April 10, 2015.
+At the age of 84, he was diagnosed with skin cancer in 2014.
+He fought cancer with a brave heart, but eventually, he died in his sleep on April 10, 2015.
 Many great players attended his funerals like Shane Warne, Michael Clarke, Ian Chappell, and his close family and friends.
-Richie Benaud handed the last baggy green cap to Mitchel Starc and Simon Katich.
+Richie Benaud handed the last Baggy Green cap to Mitchel Starc and Simon Katich.

-He was, in fact, the most influential cricket personality post era of World War II.
-Many cricketers believe this is the second greatest loss after Don Bradman.
+He was, in fact, the most influential cricket personality post the era of World War II.
+Many cricketers believe this is the second-greatest loss after Don Bradman.
 His chirping voice will be forever missed by cricket lovers.